futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **IDE (Integrated Development Environment)**
 Software that provides comprehensive tools for software development, such as code editing, debugging, and testing.

+**Jest**
+A JavaScript and TypeScript testing framework with built-in assertion library, mocking, and code coverage.
+Used as our standard testing tool for both backend (NestJS) and frontend (Vue) projects.

 **JSON (JavaScript Object Notation)**
 A lightweight data-interchange format, easy for humans to read and write, and easy for machines to parse and generate.